 - Know what’s open before heading out.

-- Have a Plan B if a certain park is too crowded.
+- Have a backup plan if a certain park is too crowded.

 - Keep a social distance of at least 6 feet between households at viewpoints, picnic shelters and restrooms.

 - Bring personal supplies such as soap, hand sanitizer, toilet paper and face coverings.

 - Pack out what is packed in.

 2021 free days at Washington State Parks